 In 'Game' mode, the flickering is always at 120Hz, and enabling LED Clear Motion in the Game Motion Plus Settings menu lowers the flickering frequency to 60Hz.

-The Q80T can interpolate lower frame rate content up to 120Hz and it works remarkably well.
-There's very little artifacts in regular content, even in intense scenes.
-To use it, you must set Picture Clarity to 'Custom', set Judder Reduction to 10 for 30fps content, and set Blur Reduction to 10 for 60fps content.
+The Samsung Q80T can interpolate lower frame rate content up to 120Hz and it works remarkably well.
+There are very little artifacts in regular content, even in intense scenes.
+To use it, set Picture Clarity to 'Custom', then set Judder Reduction to '10' for 30fps content, or Blur Reduction to '10' for 60fps content.

 Due to the TV's fast response time, lower frame rate content can appear to stutter, as each frame is held on for a longer period.
 If this bothers you, enabling Picture Clarity or LED Clear Motion can help.

-Note that the 49" variant of this TV likely can't remove any judder at all.
+The 49" variant of this TV has a 60Hz panel and likely can't remove any judder at all.
+If you have the 49" model, please let us know in the discussions below.